mikechambers/adb-mcp/README.md

 The proof of concept works by providing:

 -   A MCP Server that provides an interface to functionality within Adobe Photoshop to the AI / LLM
--   A Node based command proxy server that sits between the MCP server and Photosohp plugin
+-   A Node based command proxy server that sits between the MCP server and Photoshop plugin
 -   A Photoshop plugin that listens for commands, and drives Photoshop

 **AI** <-> **MCP Server** <-> **Command Proxy Server** <-> **Photoshop UXP Plugin** <-> **Photoshop**